 The purpose of this data tracker is to look at how the Nordic countries – Denmark, Finland, Iceland, Norway and Sweden – are progressing towards achieving the 17 Sustainable Development Goals by 2030.

 Using the latest official data for the different targets, the tracker first explores global trends and then zoom in on the Nordic countries to assess their current distance from the target based on recent data and their likelihood of achieving it by 2030.
-Note that the analysis is currently work in progress as of September 2023.
+Note that the analysis is currently work in progress as of late 2023.

 The assessment of progress follows the methodology developed by the Organisation for Economic Co-operation and Development (OECD) for monitoring country level progress towards the SDGs.
 Note that while we adhere to the OECD methodology, the OECD is not affiliated with the analysis and calculations presented here.